BGI-Qingdao/MetaTrass/README.md

        To build a realiable construction of the species tree, please remind that the reference genomes for MetaTrass should be non-redundant genome of all single-speices. :warning:

 2. **The reference genome** for refining the contigs should be kept with the reference database.
-     * Split library.fna which can find in uhgg_kraken2-db/library/ (see above) to each single species fasta file
+     * Split library.fna which can find in uhgg_kraken2-db/library/ (see above) to each single species fasta file.
        You can use the script (MetaTrass/tool/fa_split_by_taxid.py) to covert the uhgg_kraken2-db/library/library.fna to single species fasta file.

      	```
 		python3 fa_split_by_taxid.py -reffna /path/to/kraken2-db/library/library*.fna -outdir /path/to/single-genome-fa/
 	```

      * If you already have the single-species, please ensure the filename format with taxid_genomic.fa, such as 1104_genomic.fa.

 3. **The reference genome size** information table :warning:
       * Get each of single species genome size as the configure file with two column: